AndyShiue/Ende-readme/README.md

 ## `with`

-Dependent functions might return terms of different types depending on the arguments in pi mode.
+The value of one argument of a dependent function might depend on another argument in pi mode.
-But all arms of a `match` must return terms of the same type.
+We need to be able to match several arguments together.
-To solve it, I introduce **dependent pattern matching** through `with` clauses.
+Introduce **dependent pattern matching**, through `with` clauses.
 If you write the function without the equal sign before the curly braces, you can do pattern matching at the top level.
 Top-level pattern matching can include arms with `with` clauses.
 Here's an example: